Where To Stay in London For A Weekend of Sightseeing

 - Camden Town is within walking distance or just 2 stops away on the Northern Line

-Safe, but it may be a bit rough around the edges.
+Safe, but it may be a little bit rough around the edges right in front of the train station.
 Given that there is a major railway station, the area attracts a few homeless people.
 I have never experienced anything unpleasant, even on the way home from a night out.

 Why stay in King’s Cross?